Stories

 Design concepts developed during the CIRD local design workshop for Hinkston Creek (left) and the Adena Trail (right).

-In a few years—give or take—Hinkston Creek and the Adena Trail will be a place where locals and tourists alike will want to spend time, living out the community’s “Where Old Becomes Bold” moto.
+In a few years—give or take—Hinkston Creek and the Adena Trail will be a place where locals and tourists alike will want to spend time, living out the community’s “Where Old Becomes Bold” motto.
 They’ll enjoy concerts in an amphitheater that sits between the trail and the creek, or exercise under a canopy of native plants while taking in murals and outdoor arts as they walk toward the dog park.
 They might stroll via the trail’s well-marked connections toward nearby downtown, where they’ll dine and shop.
 Perhaps they’ll trek their way past a mound erected by the indigenous Adena people and then cross railroad tracks and head up a hill to the DuBois Community Center, a living and vibrant reminder of the town’s cultural history located on the grounds of a former Rosenwald School.

 GRAC’s application to CIRD noted the organization’s strong infrastructure and its potential as an organizing force in the community.
 GRAC’s headquarters are a historic church building anchoring the town’s business district, a place that bustles with diverse programming—and energy.
-Inside GRAC’s building is North America’s largest collection of Kenyan art and an outpost for Dolly Parton’s Imagination Library, a testament to GRAC’s wide-ranging scope and the confidence that the philanthropic community has in GRAC.
+Inside GRAC’s building is North America’s largest known collection of Kenyan art and an outpost for Dolly Parton’s Imagination Library, a testament to GRAC’s wide-ranging scope and the confidence that the philanthropic community has in GRAC.
 In seeking CIRD’s assistance, GRAC wrote of the community’s need for help to make a long-planned trail and waterfront revitalization a reality.
 And GRAC promised the wherewithal to bring key players as well as overlooked voices to the design table.

 The yellow building facade of the front of GRAC's headquarters left and a woman and man check out art inside a Kenyan art exhibit right.